 Course Coordinator: Services Marketing and Management (MK463)

 Janine Hendry is a business strategist who, as a qualified designer, is able to bring the essence of design thinking into the realms of business.
-Alongside her role in business strategy she continues to work as an academic at the University of Sydney, and Monash University, Melbourne, a career pursued full time for over 20 years.
-Most recently she has been academically focused on Services Marketing and Global and International Marketing for the University of Sydney, and been a visiting Professor at IESEG, France.
+Alongside her role in business strategy she continues to work as a Teaching Professional at the University of Sydney, and Monash University, Melbourne, a career pursued full time for over 20 years.
+Most recently she has been academically focused on Services Marketing and Global and International Marketing for the University of Sydney, and been a visiting teaching professional at IESEG, France.

 She is also the Director and Founder of Bryn’s Schools, a trust that builds and runs schools in some of the most remote and under developed areas of the world.
 Bryn’s Schools currently educates around 2,000 students each year.

 In summary Hendry’s skill base lies in leveraging the core competencies of a designer and applying these to the development and implementation of strategic thinking.

 Gordon has a Bachelor of Economics from the University of Sydney and a Masters of Marketing from the Australian School of Business, UNSW.
 He has lectured on innovation in the Masters and MBA program at the University of New South Wales.
 He has had an extensive career as a brand strategist and innovation consultant with global communication firms such as McCann Erickson, Young & Rubicam.
 Over the past five years he has been involved in developing new battery technology with Professor Don Sadoawy at MIT and more recently in creating the first completely renewable energy powered town in Australia.
 He is married and lives in Sydney and when not trying the change the world he enjoys surfing, sailing, skiing and hanging out with his two year old grandchild.